 Daniel’s first close encounter with Gabriel around 551 B.C. was the direct response to the prophet’s prayer to God for wisdom.
 He had asked God for understanding concerning a vision that revealed the future emergence of four Gentile world empires (Dan.
 8).

-Sometime later, Gabriel made another appearance detailing the familiar calendar of 70 weeks of years consummating God’s plan for Israel that will culminate in the coming of Messiah.
+Sometime later, Gabriel made another appearance detailing the familiar calendar of 70 weeks of years consummating God’s plan for Israel that would culminate in the coming of Messiah.

 With pinpoint accuracy authenticating that he was indeed a divine messenger sent directly from God, the angel Gabriel outlined a specific time-line predicting Messiah’s presentation to Israel, which was fulfilled with His triumphal entry into Jerusalem (Dan.
 9:20-27; cf. Mt.
 21:1-9).